• Home

 “It’s worked out for all of us,” Galloway said of his unique admissions process.
 “No institution or individual can recognize or be the arbiter of greatness in an 18-year-old.”

-That experience has also influenced Galloway’s belief higher education should be giving “as many kids a shot as possible.”
+That experience has also influenced Galloway’s belief that higher education should be giving “as many kids a shot as possible.”

-At the same time, though, he’s also said higher education has morphed from a public good into a luxury, scarcity-driven business that desperately needs a fundamental overhaul.
-Take UCLA, for example, which had a 70% acceptance rate when Galloway applied, but today it has just a 9% admissions rate, he told the Brief But Spectacular interview series.
+At the same time, though, he’s said higher education has morphed from a public good into a luxury, scarcity-driven business that desperately needs a fundamental overhaul.
+Take UCLA, for example, which had a 70% acceptance rate when Galloway applied, but today has just a 9% admissions rate, he told the Brief But Spectacular interview series.

 “Unless you are in one of two cohorts—those being the children of rich people who can afford test prep, who have friends that can nudge the admissions committee or wealthy donors to give a second or third look to the application; or two, you’re part of a cohort that I would affectionately refer to as freakishly remarkable—you’re not getting the same opportunities as my generation had,” he said.

-And he has a point: Data shows it’s much more competitive to get into college today than it was even 20 years ago.
+And he has a point: Data shows it’s much more difficult to get into college today than it was even 20 years ago.
 For example, the acceptance rate for Harvard’s 1995 freshman class was 11.8%, according to KD College Prep.
 For this year’s incoming freshmen, the acceptance rate was just 4.2%.

 “Higher education represents a dangerous trend in America where we’ve fallen out of love with the remarkables,” Galloway said.
 “We’ve decided our economy is a platform to turn the top 1% into billionaires.
 And that’s not what America is about.”